 The Naxos Castle is the next attraction that does not circumvent, built during the Venetian rule.
 The castle is an impressive monument located on Mount Chora or Chora and from its walls is a spectacular view of the city and its surroundings.
 The whole area represents the former medieval settlement with its original forms.
 Nearby is Glezos, a tower that stands as a guard.
 The main town beach is especially safe for small children because of the shallows.

-Naxos is a particulary popular among nature lovers, hiking and other sports activities, but also to all who want a quiet holiday with long sandy beaches with crystal clear waters.
+Naxos is particularly popular among nature lovers, hiking and other sports activities, but also to all who want a quiet holiday with long sandy beaches with crystal clear waters.

 Ischia and Procida, Italy